Luxury Retreat on Mahone Bay

 Oak Island is one of over 350 islands that dot picturesque Mahone Bay.
 This unassuming dot of land was paid little attention until 1795, when a teenaged boy discovered a circular depression in the ground and started digging.
 As he and his friends dug, they discovered layers of logs and what were believed to be pick scrapings along the walls of the pit.
 Soon after, another group of treasure seekers took over, convinced that the so-called ‘Money Pit’ was the site of long-lost buried treasure, possibly belonging to Captain Kidd or Blackbeard.
 They even claimed to have found a flagstone etched with symbols that, according to an amateur cryptologist, translated into “forty feet below, two million pounds lie buried”.
 However, persistent flooding forced the group to abandon their search.

 Over the past 200 years, despite the difficulties and risks (six men have died while digging), there have been many determined efforts to find Oak Island’s treasure, even attracting the interest of US President Franklin D. Roosevelt.
-Today, the island is privately owned and visitation is only through guided tours but the search for treasure continues and likely won’t stop until the mystery of the Money Pit is solved.
+Today, the island is privately owned and visitation is only through guided hiling tours, along our trails but the search for treasure continues and likely won’t stop until the mystery of the Money Pit is solved.
+Read More.

 Your Must See & Do Checklist